FOREX-Dollar wavers after Fed minutes offer few surprises

 Analysts said the minutes were broadly in line with expectations, explaining the relatively muted reaction in markets.

-The dollar surged in 2022 as the Fed hiked interest rates aggressively, luring investors towards higher-yielding U.S. assets.

-Fed officials in December projected that its main interest rate, currently in the 4.25%-4.50% range, would rise to just over 5% in 2023 and likely remain there for some time.
+Fed officials projected in December that the main interest rate, currently in the 4.25%-4.50% range, would rise to just over 5% in 2023 and likely remain there for some time.

 The BOJ is putting more emphasis on an inflation gauge that excludes fuel costs and will likely raise its projections for the index's growth in quarterly forecasts due this month, sources told Reuters.

-The Chinese onshore yuan CNY=CFXS rose more than 0.3% to 6.875 per dollar as the currency continued to be underpinned by China's reopening measures, despite a surge in COVID-19 cases.
+The onshore yuan CNY=CFXS rose more than 0.3% to 6.872 per dollar as the currency continued to be underpinned by China's reopening measures, despite a surge in COVID-19 cases.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Harry Robertson and Rae Wee; Editing by Muralikumar Anantharaman, Sam Holmes and Tomasz Janowski)
+(Reporting by Harry Robertson and Rae Wee; Editing by Muralikumar Anantharaman, Sam Holmes, Tomasz Janowski and Nick Macfie)

 ((Rae.Wee@thomsonreuters.com;))